SKRC

 1.3.2.
 Eligibility Scrutineer: Mr. P. Klaassen.

 1.4.
-COMPETITOR ELIGIBILITY: Entrants must be fully paid up valid membership card holding members of SKRC and in possession of a valid 2008 MSA Entrants licence.
-Drivers and Entrant/Drivers must be fully paid up valid membership card holding members of SKRC, and must be in possession of a valid MSA National "B" (Novice) Kart licence (minimum) or valid Licence and Medical issued by Motorsport Ireland (C9(a)51).
+COMPETITOR ELIGIBILITY: Entrants must be fully paid up valid membership card holding members of SKRC and in possession of a valid 2014 MSA Entrants licence.
+Competitors under the age of 18 must be accompanied by the holder of a Kart PG Entrant’s licence who must sign on as Entrant of that competitor.
+Drivers and Entrant/Drivers must be fully paid up valid membership card holding members of SKRC, and must be in possession of a valid MSA National "B" (Novice) Kart licence (minimum) or valid Licence and Medical issued by Motorsport Ireland (H26.1.1 & H26.1.5), or be a professional driver in possession of a valid licence (featuring an E.U. flag) and medical, issued by the ASN of a member country of the European Union.

 1.5.
 REGISTRATION.
-All racing members of Shenington Kart Racing Club are automatically entered for the Club Championship.
+All racing members of Shenington Kart Racing Club are automatically registered for the Club Championship.

 1.7.
 SCORING FOR CHAMPIONSHIPS.

 1.7.1.
-Points will be awarded as follows: A Final 1st place 56, 2nd place 52, 3rd place 50, 4th place 49 reducing by 1 point in 1 place increments including the B Final down to the position which would gain 10 points but ignoring the first four in the B Final.
+Points will be awarded as follows, but only if there are 5 or more drivers racing at that round: A Final 1st place 56, 2nd place 52, 3rd place 50, 4th place 49 reducing by 1 point in 1 place increments including the B Final down to the position which would gain 10 points but ignoring the first four in the B Final.
 No points are awarded in C or D finals.
 No points are awarded in novice-only races.
-No points are awarded for a non-start.
+No points are awarded for a non-start, except for the A Final when a B Final has been held.
 If qualifying classes are mixed within the same race starting together, points are awarded for the class finishing position.

 1.7 2.
-The final Championship positions will be determined from the totals of a maximum of 9 best scores from all 12 rounds, unless for some reason meetings are cancelled, in which case should the number of meetings fall below 11 the number of Championship rounds to count will be 2 less than the total number of Championship meetings.
+The final Championship positions will be determined from the totals of a maximum of 9 best scores from all 12 rounds (except for 250 National which will be best 8 scores from 11 rounds), unless for some reason meetings are cancelled and not replaced, or where there have been insufficient entries to award points, in which case the number of Championship rounds to count will be 2 less than the total number of Championship meetings or rounds actually held.

 1.7.3.
-Should any driver or kart be excluded from the meeting for any reason they cannot drop that round, it will count as one of their 9 total results.
-MSA general regulation C(d)39 will apply with the exception of penalty (C) which will not apply.
-Exclusion from the meeting will be the minimum action resulting from infringement of technical regulations arising from post race scrutineering or Judicial Action, except that this will not be applied in the case of drivers/karts being underweight, or in the case of a technical infringement due to an incident during the race, such as an Air Box falling off etc. The penalty for these types of infringements, which will be at the discretion of the Clerk of the Course, shall be exclusion from the race.
+Should any driver or kart be excluded from the meeting for any reason they cannot drop that round, it will count as one of their counting rounds.
+MSA general regulation C3.5.1 will apply with the exception of penalty (C) which will not apply.
+The minimum action resulting from infringement of technical regulations arising from post race scrutineering or Judicial Action will be exclusion from the race or timed qualifying session, and the maximum action will be exclusion from the meeting, except that this will not be applied in the case of drivers/karts being underweight, or in the case of a technical infringement due to an incident during the race, such as an Air Box falling off etc. The penalty for these types of infringements, which will be at the discretion of the Clerk of the Course, shall be exclusion from the race.

 1.7.4.
-Should a tie result from the total of 9 rounds, for any position, the result will be decided by the number of 1st places gained in "A" finals, if still undecided the number of 2nd places in "A" finals, then 3rd places and so on until resolved.
-Appeals are as per C(d)65.
+Should a tie result from the total of counting rounds, for any position, the result will be decided by the number of 1st places gained in "A" finals, if still undecided the number of 2nd places in "A" finals, then 3rd places and so on until resolved.
+Appeals are as per C6.5.1.

 1.8.
 AWARDS.

 1.8.1.
 Per round.
-There will be a minimum of 1 trophy or goods awarded for every 4 entries in each class.
+There will be a minimum of 1 trophy or goods awarded for every 5 entries in each class.
+IAME, Comer & Honda Cadet will have separate club championship (see 1.7.1) but may be combined in a race.
+Overall place awards are not given, points are given on class positions.
 If for any reason the final is cancelled, trophies and points will be awarded on the basis of grid positions.
 Guest drivers are eligible for trophies.

 1.8.3.
-An overall championship will only be held if there are ten or more competitors regularly competing in the class.
+An overall championship will only be held if there are ten or more competitors gaining points in the class.

 1.8.4.
 At the club’s discretion awards may be given for second and third places overall, if there are sufficient entries.